checkbins/checkbin-python/README.md

 ## Concepts

-### Test
+### Trace

-A test is a single execution of your application.
-A test has inputs, passes a series of checkins, and ends with an output.
+A trace is a single execution of your application.
+A trace has inputs, passes a series of checkins, and ends with an output.
 It is the fundamental unit of observation in Checkbin.

 ### Checkins

-If a test follows a path through your application, checkins are the guide markers along the way.
+If a trace follows a path through your application, checkins are the guide markers along the way.
 You'll place checkins at critical junctures in your code where it's important to record the current state.

 ### Sets

-Of course, it's not enough to test your application with just one input.
+Of course, it's not enough to trace your application with just one input.
 That's where sets come in.
 Sets are a simple way to query many inputs at once to run through your application.

 ### Run

-A run is a collection of tests.
+A run is a collection of traces.
 You'll use runs to observe the behavior of your application across many inputs and isolate failure cases.

 ## Integration

 ### Create a input set

-In order to run your first test, you'll need an input set.
+In order to run your first trace, you'll need an input set.
 Any valid JSON can be used to create your set.
 Files are a special kind of input data that can be visualized in our run explorer later.

 [Create Set](https://app.checkbin.dev/dashboard/input-sets)